fracassetti-stf/DSSSDTest/Pictures/README.md

 This allow to better visualize difference between strips of a single detector.

 ### Resolution1D
 For each detector a 1D bar histogram has been prepared of the energy resolution strip-by-strip.
+In this folder there is also the older version produced with `GraphResolution1D.C` (obsolete).

 ### ResolutionAll2D
 Resolution of all-detecotors of all-strips. x-axis is the strip number, y-axis is the detector number, z-axis the resolution in a color-scale.